Heights of Kudla-Rapoport divisors and derivatives of L-functions: Green functions for divisors

 \begin{lemma} If $z_0$ is a generator of $z\in \calD$ and $\xx\in V\otimes_\Q\R$, we have

 \end{lemma}

-\begin{proof} The right hand side is independent of the choice of the generator $z_0$.
-Hence we may assume $\langle z_0,\ell\rangle=1$.
-Moreover, both sides of the inequality remain unchanged if we act on $\xx$ and $z_0$ with elements of the stabilizer of $\ell$ in $\Uni(V)(\R)$.
-Therefore, it suffices to consider the case $z_0= \tau \sqrt{d_\kk}\ell + \tilde\ell$.
+\begin{proof} The right hand side is independent of the choice of the generator $z_0$, and so we may assume $\langle z_0,\ell\rangle=1$.
+Moreover, both sides of the inequality remain unchanged if we act on $\xx$ and $z_0$ by elements of the stabilizer of $\ell$ in $\Uni(V)(\R)$.
+Using this observation, one may reduce to the case $z_0= \tau \sqrt{d_\kk}\ell + \widetilde\ell$.
 The remaining computation we leave to the reader. \end{proof}